Safe Toys for Children

 In addition to being safe, good toys for young children need to match their stages of development and emerging abilities.
 Many safe and appropriate play materials are free items typically found in your homes.
 Cardboard boxes, plastic bowls and lids, collections of plastic bottle caps, and other “treasures” can be used in more than one way by children of different ages.
 As you listen to the following lists of suggested toys for children of different ages, keep in mind that each child develops at an individual pace.
 Items on one list—as long as they are safe—can be good choices for children who are younger and older than the suggested age range.

-Toys for young infants—birth through 6 months
+Toys for Young Infants—Birth through 6 months

 Babies like to look at people—following them with their eyes.
 Typically, they prefer faces and bright colors.
 Babies can reach, be fascinated with what their hands and feet can do, lift their heads, turn their heads toward sounds, put things in their mouths, and much more!